top of page

 “SAFETY FIRST” – The message behind the ALLIANCE YARD SIGNS:

 2020 Fire Code of New York State Section D107 – Developments exceeding 30 shall be provided with two separate and approved fire access roads.
+NYS Building and Codes Department has confirmed these "said" cabins are in fact dwelling units and the code applies, regardless of the time frame they are occupied.

 • Town of Esopus Zoning – Chapter 77.
 Fire Prevention §77-2. -